scottbedard/sveltober/README.md

 yarn build
 ```

-### Routing
+### Server side rendering and SPA routing

+This theme uses server side rendering, and because of this requires a Node environment.
+If you're using [Laravel Homestead](https://laravel.com/docs/homestead), this should already be the case.
+All routes are currently pointed at our `index.htm` file, which feeds the request into Svelte to be rendered.
+Our client-side application then hydates the DOM, and things behave as a SPA from then on.

-Routing is currently being handled using [`svelte-routing`](https://github.com/EmilTholin/svelte-routing), see their readme for documentation.
+Routing is currently being handled by [`svelte-routing`](https://github.com/EmilTholin/svelte-routing), see their readme for documentation.
 Out of the box, a few routes have are scaffolded for you to demonstrate the basic ideas.